RosaleeKnight/study-notes/information-technology-terminology.md

 **Whole Numbers:** A numeric value that has no precision of a decimal point or is a fraction.

-**Wide area network (WAN):** A network that expands a LAN to include networks outside of the local environment and also to distribute resources across distances.
+**Wide Area network (WAN):** A network that expands a LAN to include networks outside of the local environment and also to distribute resources across distances.

 **Wi-Fi:** Short for wireless fidelity, it is a collection of IEEE 802.11 standards.